 Getting a part-time job was also extremely helpful to keep the debt collectors at bay and so I didn't have to miss out on any big events during the year."

 Gordon Hale is from Sevenoaks in Kent.
-He studied medicine, graduating from Dundee in 2011.
+He studied medicine, and graduated from Dundee in 2011.
 One of his best University experiences was the opportunity he had between 4th and 5th year to travel abroad and experience medicine in Grenada in the West Indies.

 "Get involved with extra-curricular activities from an early stage.
 This is the best way to meet new people and ultimately add something to your CV.
 Graduation is four years away but it arrives quicker than you could ever expect.
 Keeping employability prospects at the forefront of your mind is extremely important but this is in fact also one of the most exciting experience of your life.